 - Nearly 2 million caskets purchased in the United States annually.

 - Over 90,000 tons of steel, 2,700 tons of copper and bronze, and over 30 million board feet of hardwoods used annually for buried caskets.

 - 1.6 million tons of reinforced concrete and 14,000 tons of steel used annually for burial vaults and vacuum-sealed industrial casket bunkers.
 (1)

-- To provide a desirable last image for the bereft, the corpse is disinfected, and its eyes and mouth are set, stitched or sealed.
-In addition, two to three gallons of arterial chemicals are injected, while blood from the corpse is drained into the municipal sewer.
+- To provide a desirable last image for the bereft, the corpse is disinfected, and its eyes and mouth are set, stitched, or sealed.
+In addition, 2 to 3 gallons of arterial chemicals are injected, while blood from the corpse is drained into the municipal sewer.